MicrosoftDocs/azure-docs/articles/active-directory-domain-services/active-directory-ds-admin-guide-administer-domain.md

 	![Active Directory Administrative Center](./media/active-directory-domain-services-admin-guide/adac-overview.png)

-3. Click the domain name in the left pane (eg. 'contoso100.com') to explore the domain.
+3. To explore the domain, click the domain name in the left pane (for example, 'contoso100.com').
 Notice two containers called 'AADDC Computers' and 'AADDC Users' respectively.

     ![ADAC - view domain](./media/active-directory-domain-services-admin-guide/adac-domain-view.png)

 4. Click the container called **AADDC Users** to see all users and groups belonging to the managed domain.
 You should see user accounts and groups from your Azure AD tenant show up in this container.
-Notice in this example, a user account for the user 'bob' and a group called 'AAD DC Administrators' are available in this container.
+Notice in this example, a user account for the user called 'bob' and a group called 'AAD DC Administrators' are available in this container.

     ![ADAC - domain users](./media/active-directory-domain-services-admin-guide/adac-aaddc-users.png)